Haxsen/HxnETHstakingAnalyticsApp/README.md

 Lightweight Liquid Staking Token Analytics Dashboard

-ETH staking analytics is a minimal full-stack Web3 analytics project that compares leading Ethereum Liquid Staking Tokens (LSTs) using 1-year price history and live on-chain activity.
+ETH staking analytics is a minimal full-stack Web3 analytics project that compares leading Ethereum Liquid Staking Tokens (LSTs) using 1-year price history data.

-The application ranks tokens from "undervalued" → "overvalued" using an average APR metric derived from monthly price performance and visualizes their 1-year price trends on a single chart.
+The application visualizes LST token performance against ETH on an interactive chart, with each token represented by a differently colored line showing its historical price trends.

 ## Features

-1. **Dashboard**
+1. **Interactive Price Chart**
-   - Interactive 1-year price comparison chart (all LSTs colored separately).
+   - 1-year historical price comparison for all LSTs vs ETH
-   - Sortable valuation table ranked by average APR (undervalue → overvalue).
-   - Displays:
-     - Current price (USD & ETH)
-     - 1Y Avg APR (valuation metric)
-     - TVL (ETH & USD)
-     - Token contract links
+   - Each token displayed as a differently colored line
+   - Hover tooltips showing exact values and dates
+   - Responsive design for desktop and mobile

+2. **Token Management**
+   - Dynamic token list from backend API
+   - Support for multiple LST providers
+   - Easy to add new tokens

-2. **API Data Fetcher**
+3. **API Data Fetcher**
    - Fetches real-time on-chain data via Ethereum RPC calls.
    - Retrieves contract data for selected LST tokens:
      - Current balances and supply